akka/akka/akka-docs/src/main/paradox/persistence-query-durable-state.md

 durable state, provided by the `DurableStateStoreQuery` interface, is used to implement tag based searches in Akka Projections.

+At present the query is based on _tags_.
+So if you have not tagged your objects, this query cannot be used.

 The example below shows how to get the  `DurableStateStoreQuery` from the `DurableStateStoreRegistry` extension.

 Scala